BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 # Add figure patterns and place them on the board

 To play our game of life would be great to have an easy way to add figures on the board.
-There are many common known patterns in game of life like still lifes, oscillators, spaceships.
+There are many common known patterns like still lifes, oscillators, spaceships.
 You can [learn more about them here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns).

 One of interesting kind of patterns is gun.
 Gosper Glider Gun is very popular pattern.
 Here it is how it looks: